yitsushi/go-misskey/CONTRIBUTING.md

 You can start by looking through these `❤️ Good first issue`, `📖 Documentation` and `🏳️ Help wanted` issues:

-- [❤️ Good first issue][good-first-issue] - issues which should be easy to
+* [❤️ Good first issue][good-first-issue] - issues which should be easy to
     to implement based on existing code.
 They are mostly an endpoint or endpoint group with straightforward implementation.
-- [🏳️ Help wanted][help-wanted] - issues which should be a bit more involved
+* [🏳️ Help wanted][help-wanted] - issues which should be a bit more involved
     than `❤️ Good first issue` issues.
-- [📖 Documentation][documentation] - issues which may not require deep understanding
+* [📖 Documentation][documentation] - issues which may not require deep understanding
     of the system, but requires to understand go.

 #### Local development

-As a requirement, you will need Go to be installed and a Misskey API token.
+As a requirement, you will need Go to be installed and a Misskey API token to test service endpoints which need authentication.
 If you don't have an API Token yet, you can create a new user on Slippy.
 The registration requires only a `username` and a `password` (yes, no `email` or `phone`).

-I recommend to create a simple Go file where you can test your endpoints like this:
+To test your local changes, simply create a small Go program inside the repository so it compiles with the code, running your modifications:

 ```go
 package main